ManuelFrigerio/rails-blueprint/README.md

 ![form flash messages](https://quicknote-images.s3.amazonaws.com/images/1541594989782-%20valid.png)

 ## Other options
-* If you are on Heroku, generate a master key by runing this command `$ heroku config:set RAILS_MASTER_KEY=<your-master-key>` Make sure `your-master-key` is an alphanumeric string 32 chars.
+* If you are on Heroku, generate a master key by running this command `$ heroku config:set RAILS_MASTER_KEY=<your-master-key>` Make sure `your-master-key` is an alphanumeric string 32 chars.
 * Go to **devise.rb** and change the default email address `config.mailer_sender`
 * Go to **config/initializers/metatags.rb** to customize the metatags for your app.
 * Create `.env` file and set your environment variables on your machine (see `.env-example`)